rOpenGov/helsinki/vignettes/helsinki_tutorial.md

 ## <a name="aluejakokartat"></a>Helsinki region district maps

 Helsinki region district maps (Helsingin seudun aluejakokartat) from [Helsingin kaupungin Kiinteistövirasto (HKK)](http://ptp.hel.fi/avoindata/).
-These are preprocessed in the [fingis](https://github.com/rOpenGov/fingis) package, see examples in the [fingis tutorial](https://github.com/rOpenGov/fingis/blob/master/vignettes/fingis_tutorial.md).
+These are preprocessed in the [gisfin](https://github.com/rOpenGov/gisfin) package, see examples in the [gisfin tutorial](https://github.com/rOpenGov/gisfin/blob/master/vignettes/gisfin_tutorial.md).
 The data are available in the helsinki package with `data(aluejakokartat)`.

 ```r